zommerfelds/heaps-cordova/README.md

 Notes:

 * Feel free to commend by opening an issue on Github!
-* Compiling Heaps to native code and building an Android app is harder, but so far I'm happy with the performance of the WebView approach.
+* Compiling Heaps to native code and building using NDK seems hard, but so far I'm happy with the performance of the WebView approach.
-* Cordova supports iOS so this should work with not much change.
+* Cordova supports iOS too so this demo should work without much change.
 Feel free to contribute if you have an iPhone.
+* It would be nice to extend this demo to use more Cordova features like for example the accelerometer.

 ## Option 1: use Docker